• Skip to primary navigation

 • Email

-Looking for a unique and fun dessert idea?
+Looking for a unique and fun dessert idea for a birthday or anniversary?
 This shortbread alphabet cookie cake is filled with layers of strawberry swiss meringue buttercream, then topped with elegant berries and mint leaves.
-This letter cookie cake would be perfect for a birthday or special occasion.
-Feel free to customize with whatever toppings or letter you'd prefer.

 Jump to: